Concordium/concordium.github.io/source/mainnet/tools/transactions.rst

 Concordium Client transactions
 ==============================

 You can perform all types of transactions with the :ref:`concordium-client<concordium-client>`.
 To do so, you use specialized subcommands.
-For an introduction to transactions, see :ref:`Transactions overview <transactions-overview>`.

 ..
 Note::